 - Home to some of the least known birds on the planet, you’ll find a sanctuary of birdlife to discover

 - Explore the area’s rich WWII history as a strategic Pacific base

 - Learn to surf and enjoy one of the world’s best new surf destinations

 With so many islands there plenty to keep you busy.
-Explore the rich cultural history, learn to speak ‘Pidgin’, the local dialect, or explore the warm crystal waters.
+Explore the rich cultural history, learn to speak ‘Pidgin’, the local dialect, or swim in the warm crystal waters.

 People and culture